lemocla/Which-way-is-up/documentation/testing/user_stories.md

       ![Shop page example](screenshots/shop_page.png)

     - ### **As a shopper, I want to sort the list of artwork available by price so that I can find a piece in my price range**
-      - When I am browsing the shop, either by category, collection - I can a "sort by" select field, where I can sort items by price or alphabetical order,
+      - When I am browsing the shop - I can a "sort by" select field, where I can sort items by price or alphabetical order,
       - When I click on sort by price low to high, the page refresh with all the artwork arranged in pricing order from the lowest to the highest,
       - When I click on sort price high to low, the page refreshes will all the artwork arranged in pricing order from the highest to lowest
       - **Result**: Pass ✅